-The 10 red cards reflect those gender-inclusive leadership practices where over 25% of the male professors and lecturers in the survey said that it is unlikely or that they "definitely won't" engage in them.
+The 8 red cards reflect those gender-inclusive leadership practices where over 25% of the male managers in the survey said that it is unlikely or that they "definitely won't" engage in them.
 In addition, we included those practices that have mixed reactions from respondents.
 While over 25% of them have shown a negative attitude, an equal number of people exhibit a positive attitude towards the same practice.